tatumio/tatum-php/docs/Api/AuctionApi.md

 **2 credits per API call**

  Create new auction on the auction contract.
-Before operation, seller must approve spending of the NFT token for the Auction contract using <a href="#approvenftauctionspending">Approve NFT</a>.
+Before operation, seller must approve spending of the NFT token for the Auction contract using <a href="https://apidoc.tatum.io/tag/Auction/#operation/approvenftauctionspending">Approve NFT</a>.
 After auction is created, auction contract transfers the asset to the auction smart contract.
 Only auction for existing NFTs can be created - seller must be owner of the NFT asset.
 This API is supported for the following blockchains: